-In July 2013, the Company entered into an agreement with the Mercado Family to acquire Whiteknight Holdings, Inc. (WHI), a 33% equity stockholder of MGHI.
-Its acquisition of WHI will allow the Company to build a strategic partnership with the Mercado Group and support MGHI's future growth.
+In July 2013, Ayala Land, Inc. entered into an agreement with the Mercado Family to acquire Whiteknight Holdings, Inc. (WHI), a 33% equity stockholder of MGHI.
+Its acquisition of WHI will allow Ayala Land, Inc. to build a strategic partnership with the Mercado Group and support MGHI's future growth.
 This partnership also enhances the potential of Ayala Land's development of mixed-use communities by offering the critical component of medical services to complement the residential, shopping centers, office and hotel developments therein.

-Investment in Rize-Avalaland
+Investment in Rize-Ayalaland

 Rize-Ayalaland (Kingsway) GP, Inc. was incorporated on January 25, 2013 under the laws of British Columbia, Canada.
-The Company's effective ownership is 49% through its Vancouverbased subsidiary, AyalaLand Real Estate Investments, Inc.
+The Company's effective ownership is 49% through its Vancouver-based subsidiary, AyalaLand Real Estate Investments Inc.